TheIronG/Nodecraft/README.md

 ```

 # Plugins
 Nodecraft comes with a very basic plugin API.
-Not much is possible yet with it, it currently is only being used internally by `base_plugin` to add all the server functionality.
+Not much is possible yet with it, it currently is only being used internally by `server_logic` to add all the server functionality.
 Nodecraft will try to load plugins from the `plugins` folder in the `root` defined when creating the server.

 ## Example
 ```javascript